Agnodice: Influence on women in medicine

 The story of Agnodice has been invoked since the sixteenth century to provide precedents for a range of gender options within the medical profession.
-While some later users of the story focused on the midwifery claims in the opening line, for example arguing that men were midwives before women were, or that women were midwives first, others have concentrated on what Agnodice is supposed to have learned from Herophilus, which was medicine rather than midwifery.
 Thus she was used both in the peak of men-midwifery in the eighteenth century and in women's struggle to enter the medical profession in the nineteenth century.
 Elizabeth Cellier, the seventeenth century "Popish midwife", positioned herself as a modern Agnodice.
 Although she appears in a list of 'Who discovered/invented what', she is represented more as someone who bridges the gap between the knowledge of male doctors ("a certain Herophilus") and the delivery of this knowledge to women who are embarrassed to show their bodies to a male doctor.
 However, others have taken the story of Agnodice as a negative example: Augustus Kinsley Gardner, for instance, in 1851 delivered a lecture arguing that "literally, no improvement was made" in the "many centuries" where midwifery was a women's profession, comparing Agnodice to the 19th century abortionist Madame Restell.

+When Hyginus authored this fable of Agnodice, he wrote a story of a woman who performed as a man in order to practice medicine.
+Monica Green considers this to be one of the earliest depictions of gender performance.
+Agnodice did not rely on her innate characteristics as a woman which in the end helped her gain knowledge that she would not have had she not acted like a man.
+Green further states that this story shows the impacts of both genders.
+Agnodice had to play the part of a man to learn the medicine but could then use her knowledge as a woman to treat her female patients.
+It is also made apparent that male physicians at the time could be prone to oversights because they worked from the knowledge of mostly male conditions.
+Agnodice provides a different perspective as a woman and could get past the shame her female patients would feel had they been discussing their ailments with a male physician.
+This was used as a reminder by Athenian women in Agnodice's trial where they defended her practice of medicine.